 - 1 medium butternut squash, peeled, seeded, and cubed (about 4 cups)

-- 1 small onion, chopped (about 2/3 c.)
+- 1 small onion, chopped (about 2/3 cup)

 - 1 medium green apple, peeled and chopped

-- 2 medium potatoes, peeled and chopped (about 1 1/2 c., I used red potato)
+- 2 medium potatoes or sweet potatoes, peeled and chopped (about 1 1/2 cups)

-- 3 c. chicken broth
+- 3 cups chicken broth

-- 1 Tb. oil or butter
+- 1 Tablespoon oil or butter

-- 1/2 tsp. fresh rosemary, snipped into little pieces (or try 1/4 tsp. dried)
+- 1/2 teaspoon fresh rosemary, snipped into little pieces (or try 1/4 teaspoon dried)